 On top of this, schools are charging families more and more for uniforms, resources, laptops, excursions, and even for kids to enroll in particular subjects.
+Familes are paying around hundreds of dollars every year for a child at a state school.
 Given the broader cost of living crisis - with the cost of groceries and housing only going up - this can be a huge burden for families.

-The state and Federal governments were meant to renegotiate their funding agreements this year, but this has now been delayed until 2024 - meaning Queensland schools and Queensland kids will go without for another year.
+The state and Federal governments were meant to renegotiate their funding agreements this year, but this has now been delayed until 2024 - meaning Queensland schools and Queensland kids will go without for at least another year.
+Under Labor's current plan, Queenslanders will only see state schools funded to 95% of their minimum needs by 2032.
 Along with Senator Penny Allman-Payne, we are pushing to make sure our schools are properly funded, and our students and families supported.

 But we know the government won’t do this without significant pressure from the community.